spotbugs/spotbugs/.github/CONTRIBUTING.md

 ## Before you submit a pull request

-1. Run `./gradlew spotlessApply build smoketest` in your local to verify your change.
+1. Run `./gradlew rewriteRun spotlessApply build smoketest` in your local to verify your change.
 2. Make sure you updated the `CHANGELOG.md` accordingly.
 Detailed requirements are explained at the beginning of the changelog.